Eddie Rosario Player Props: Braves vs. Reds

-After going 0-for-2 in his most recent game, Eddie Rosario and the Atlanta Braves take on the Cincinnati Reds (who will start Luis Cessa) at 7:20 PM ET on Tuesday.
+The Atlanta Braves and Eddie Rosario, who went 2-for-4 last time in action, take on Hunter Greene and the Cincinnati Reds at Truist Park, Wednesday at 7:20 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Reds.
+In his last game, he had two hits (going 2-for-4) against the Reds.

 Eddie Rosario Game Info & Props vs. the Reds